hen8y/result-management-system/README.md

 ## Student Qualities
-- Using a valid rollid, students can search their results.
+- Using a valid cardID, students can search their results.
-- The output is available to students in PDF format.
+- The output is available to students in a printable format.